Fictionalism in the Philosophy of Mathematics

-Finally, Balaguer (2009) argues that there are ways for fictionalists to avoid both hermeneuticism and revolutionism and, hence, that they might be able to avoid Burgess's dilemma altogether.
-And Armour-Garb (forthcoming) has argued in response that the version of (non-hermeneuticist, non-revolutionary) fictionalism that Balaguer proposes here is untenable.
+Finally, Balaguer (2009) argues that there are ways for fictionalists to avoid both hermeneuticism and assertionalism and, hence, that they might be able to avoid Burgess’s dilemma altogether.
+Moreover, Field (2016) seems to endorse a view like this as well.
+But Armour-Garb (2011) has argued that the version of (non-hermeneuticist, non-assertional) fictionalism that Balaguer proposes here is untenable.

-A few people—e.g., Katz (1998), Thomas (2000 and 2002), Hoffman (2004), and Burgess (2004)—have objected to fictionalism on the grounds that there are obvious disanalogies between mathematics and fiction.
+A few people—e.g., Katz (1998), Thomas (2000 and 2002), Hoffman (2004), Burgess (2004), and Thomasson (2013)—have objected to fictionalism on the grounds that there are obvious disanalogies between mathematics and fiction.
 (What exactly the disanalogies are differs in different versions of the objection.
 E.g., Katz argues that consistency is an important criterion for goodness in mathematics but not in fiction.
 And Burgess argues that the question of whether mathematical objects exist is not empirically meaningful, whereas the question of whether the (non-abstract) objects in our fictional stories exist is empirically meaningful.)

 Now, this does not mean that fictionalists can’t claim that there are some relevant analogies between mathematics and fiction.
 They can of course claim that there are; e.g., they might want to say that, as is the case in mathematics, there are no such things as fictional objects and, because of this, typical fictional sentences are not literally true.
 But by making such claims, fictionalists do not commit themselves to any stronger claims about the analogy between mathematics and fiction—e.g., that mathematical discourse is a kind of fictional discourse—and they certainly don’t commit themselves to the claim that there are no important disanalogies between the two enterprises.
 In short, fictionalism is perfectly consistent with the claim that there are numerous important disanalogies between mathematics and fiction.